 Join a reusable 'swap n go' cup network.
 You simply stock the reusable cups provided by the network and swap them as customers bring them in for a new cup.
 These networks are usually free for cafes to participate, though some may charge.
 Popular choices are Renome or Green Caffeen.
 Learn more about reusable networks HERE.

 Look for 100% compostable cups with a PLA (bioplastic) lining.
-Choose cups from a brand that is certified to Australian standards (like BioPak or Greenmark).
+Choose brands whose cups are certified to the Australian Commercial Composting Standard (like BioPak or Greenmark).
 PLA is plant derived and compostable, so it is a better alternative to plastic.
+Note: there are currently no coffee cups on the market certified to home compost standards.

-Traditionally, coffee cup lids are made of polystyrene (PS), a plastic that is known to leach the toxic chemical styrene.
-To replace these, choose a compostable bagasse (sugarcane pulp) or PLA lid.
+Traditional plastic coffee cup lids are made of polystyrene (PS), a plastic that is known to leach the toxic chemical styrene.
+To replace these, choose a home compostable bagasse (sugarcane pulp) lid (best alternative), or a commercially compostable PLA lid.
+Look for products certified to the Australian Composting Standards where possible.

 If you choose PLA lids, be aware that they look very much like PS lids - see examples below.
 To tell the difference, note the recycling symbols - PLA has a symbol '7' and PS a symbol '6'.
 PLA will usually also have the word 'compostable' on it.
 When ordering, ensure to check you are getting the right ones.